taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nova: **"It seems our consensus is building towards moving our re-forestation efforts away from Manaus and Gruta Judeia, and keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)).
 I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

 The gathered Elders are all silent.
 Nova looks around the Central Hearth and clucks with satisfaction.

+Nova: **"Concerning the fate of our visitor, Asoka Morei, our consensus seems to be building towards letting them stay with us for as long as they wish, under the condition that they will remain a child in the eyes of the Automata -- Asoka will never be eligible to receive a intradermal shield, nor to block a consensus of the Elders.
+Are there any Elders whose feelings remain incompatible with this decision?"**

+The gathered Elders are again all silent, many turning to look at Asoka, who is still sitting at the edge of the Central Hearth.
+Asoka, hair now braided into a neat, pretty crown, with Iri in their lap, looks a little embarrased by the attention but relieved.
+Min is watching Amadou, who looks a bit sad and distant.
+Jina gives Asoka a smile, but there is the tiniest hint of pity in her smile.
+Asoka trades a glance with Majhee, who gives them a huge, warm smile of encouragement.

 Nova now sighs.

 Nova: **"Concerning the alliance with the Biononymous, our consensus seems to be building towards rejecting the alliance, at least until we learn more about the Orbiters.
-To do this, the Elders will support Minka's First Quest, to go up into orbit.
+To do this, the Elders will support Minka's First Quest, to learn more about the Orbiters at one of their schools.
 I do not agree but I will stand aside.
 Are there any Elders whose feelings remain incompatible with this decision?"**

 Osiel looks unsatisfied, but most of the Elders look relieved that the consensus has ended up the way it did.
 Again, everyone is silent.
 Nova nods, clearly eager to wrap things up.
-Min and Amadou exchange a look of joyful triumph, and even as Jina clutches Amadou's hand with apprehension, she also gives Min a smile.
+Min and Amadou exchange a look of joyful triumph, and even as Jina clutches Amadou's hand with apprehension, she also gives Min a radiantly proud smile.

-Nova: **"Concerning the fate of our visitor, Asoka Morei, our consensus seems to be building towards letting them stay with us for as long as they wish, under the condition that they will remain a child in the eyes of the Automata -- Asoka will never be eligible to receive a intradermal shield, nor to block a consensus of the Elders.
-Are there any Elders whose feelings remain incompatible with this decision?"**

-The gathered Elders are again all silent.
-Asoka, with Iri in their lap, looks relieved but still uncertain.
-Asoka trades a glance with Majhee, who gives them a small smile of encouragement.

 Nova: **"Very well, we have reached consensus.
 Thank you everyone for your time.
 We'll be moving out in the morning."**

-Asoka watches Min with Jina and Amadou, hugging Iri as their eyes fill with tears.
+Asoka watches Min celebrate the Elder's decision with Jina and Amadou, and as Asoka hugs Iri their eyes fill with tears again.

 ### Page 6